joshbegley/nyt-latest/README.md

 **T.C.U.
 Topples Michigan in Wild Playoff Semifinal**\
-`Dee Winters returned two interceptions for touchdowns that proved to be mere appetizers for a zany back and forth as Texas Christian upset Michigan, 51-45, to reach the College Football Playoff title game.`\
+`Dee Winters returned an interception for a touchdown that proved a mere appetizer for a zany back and forth as Texas Christian upset Michigan, 51-45, to reach the College Football Playoff title game.`\
 https://nytimes.com/2022/12/31/sports/ncaafootball/fiesta-bowl-michigan-tcu.html?searchResultPosition=1

 **When Does Life Begin?**\